• Login

 Another indication of the importance of the informal channel is how Pick n Pay, one of the key modern retail players in South Africa, is slowly making inroads into this channel.
 In the last few years Pick n Pay has been partnering with Spaza Shops that have the capacity to meet their standards and bringing them under the Pick n Pay brand.
 The advantage includes access to the big discounts from manufacturers that Pick n Pay’s sheer size brings.

 South Africa also imports B grade diapers in big quantities and they move through the informal channels.
 They are repacked into clear plastic and the consumer in the informal channel has come to know the clear plastic as the cue to indicate value or low price.
 In the informal channel there is also a clear agreed ceiling and price point.
 Currently that price point is more or less R1.20 per piece.
 Above that point it doesn’t matter how good the quality of the brand is but it will move much slower.
 Not all the products are rejects from the line as some are overruns or discounted stock from Europe, the U.S. or Asia.
 Certain international brands have become regulars in the informal channel, with consumers asking for them by name.
-Fitti, Molfix, Drypers and other European brands are among some of them.
+Fitti, Molfix from Hayat, Drypers and other European brands are among some of them.
 Some of the players and distributors in this space have become very big and powerful and move huge volumes of stock through sub-distributors.
 These repacked B grades also find themselves outside South African borders into the rest of the other SADC markets.

 Related Searches